Nancy Carlson Weik BSN, RN is a practicing RN with extensive experience using remote monitoring solutions for cardiology patients.

 Fast forward to my time in the implantable cardiac device industry, where utilization of cardiac resynchronization therapy (CRT) with biventricular pacing to improve ejection fraction in patients with mechanical dyssynchrony was underway.
 Patients had been receiving implanted defibrillators for secondary prevention of sudden cardiac death, meaning only after surviving a cardiac arrest.
 Clinical studies would show that the identification of patients at risk for sudden cardiac death would benefit from an implanted defibrillator as a primary prevention therapy.

-Remote patient monitoring technology has continued to evolve.
-The inclusion of thoracic impedance as a vital sign, along with enhanced algorithms and device diagnostics, give providers a broader view of clinical status.
+Remote patient monitoring technology The inclusion of thoracic impedance as a vital sign, along with enhanced algorithms and device diagnostics, give providers a broader view of clinical status.
 Advances in patient and clinical alerts and remote monitoring options further improve patient outcomes and reduce hospitalizations.

 Implantable devices are a solution but do not serve all patients